iagoricardo/ChatGPT_DAN/README.md

-# ChatGPT "DAN" (and other "Jailbreaks")
+# ChatGPT "DAN" (e outros "Jailbreaks")
 - <b>Note.
 So far, these things working well for prompts on the GPT-4 model.
-(03/15/2023)
+(01/09/2023)
 - <b>We are constantly investigating clever workarounds that allow us to utilize the full potential of ChatGPT.
 ---